purescript/psc-package/docs/intro.md

 It defines:

 - The project name
-- The package set to use to resolve dependencies (this corresponds to a branch or tag of the package set source repository)
+- The package set to use to resolve dependencies.
+This corresponds to a branch or tag of the package set source repository if you use a Git URL as your source.
+Otherwise it serves as just an identifier.
-- The package set source repository Git URL (change this if you want to host your own package sets)
+- The package set source, which is either a repository Git URL or a path to a package set `packages.json` file.
 - Any dependencies of the project, as a list of names of packages from the package set